Phylogenetics-Brown-BIOL1425/phylogeneticbiology/analyses/siphonophore_16s/README.md

 Rename the downloaded fasta file as `siph16s-raw.fasta`.

-Use cyberduck to transfer the file
+Use cyberduck to transfer the file to the data directory you created above.

 ### Renaming the sequences